chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

+- One role: tests
-- One way: "bucket of well named paths"
+  - "bucket of well named paths"
   - Place actors in the scene
   - "nominal path of left lane"
+- Other role: libraries
-- But, also need to get real map data to pass functions
+  - Need real map data to pass functions
   - Map sketch is not a map!
     - It's high level description
   - What's the dependency relationship?